DivyaAiti/UMBC-DATA606-Capstone/docs/proposal.md

 ---

 ### Target Variable for the ML Model
 - **`Casualty_Severity`**: This column is the target variable in the machine learning model.
-It represents the severity of the accident and is categorized into three levels:
+It represents the severity of the accident and is categorized into three levels: 1 = Fatal, 2 = Serious and, 3 = Slight.
-  - 1 = Fatal
-  - 2 = Serious
-  - 3 = Slight

 ### Selected Features/Predictors for the ML Models
 The following columns are selected as features (predictors) to train the ML models: